 Conductor Martin Yates made his Royal Ballet debut in 2004 conducting Agon.
-He has since conducted every season with the Company, in productions including Manon, Mayerling, L’Invitation au voyage, Swan Lake, Romeo and Juliet and The Seven Deadly Sins, and orchestrated and conducted Carlos Acosta’s production of Don Quixote.
-He conducted the Company’s tours to the USA in 2006 and 2009, China in 2008 and Monte Carlo in 2013.
+He has since conducted every season with the Company, in productions including Manon, Mayerling, L’Invitation au voyage, Swan Lake, Romeo and Juliet and The Seven Deadly Sins, and orchestrated and conducted Carlos Acosta’s production of Don Quixote and Acosta’s Carmen, for which he created the orchestral arrangement.
+Other compositions include the original score for Will Tuckett’s Elizabeth, inspired by the music of Tudor composers.
+Yates has regularly conducted for the Company’s international tours.

-Yates’s orchestrations and completions include Mendelssohn’s Piano Concerto in E, Elgar’s Pageant of Empire, Moeran’s Symphony no.2, Arnell’s Symphony no.7, Ireland’s Sarnia and, in ballet, Van Manen’s Four Schumann Pieces and MacMillan’s Manon.
+Yates’s orchestrations and completions include Mendelssohn’s Piano Concerto in E, Elgar’s Pageant of Empire, Moeran’s Symphony no.2, Arnell’s Symphony no.7, Ireland’s Sarnia and, in ballet, Hans van Manen’s Four Schumann Pieces and Kenneth MacMillan’s Manon.

 News and features

 A quick guide to MacMillan’s passionate ballet with a captivating heroine at its heart.

 Our quick introduction to Will Tuckett’s portrait in dance, music and text of Queen Elizabeth I.